Latest update 4/9/2018

-- Generate a list of links placed in InDesign documents
+- Generate a list of graphics placed in InDesign documents

 - Export from the active document, a book, or a folder of documents